On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

 \subsection{Gluon transversity in deuteron}

-Nucleon spin structure has been investigated for many years using mainly the longitudinal polarization of hadrons and partons for solving the issue of the nucleon spin puzzle.
-Presently, however, the transversely polarized parton densities (called transversity distributions) within transversely polarized proton and deuteron are extensively investigated both theoretically and experimentally.
+The transversely polarized parton densities (called transversity distributions) within transversely polarized proton and deuteron are extensively investigated both theoretically and experimentally.
 A remarkable difference of the parton transverse distributions from the longitudinal ones is that the gluon transversity distribution does not exist in the spin-1/2 nucleons.
 For this reason, the $Q^2$- evolution of the quark transversity in a nucleon is independent of the gluon contributions \cite{Kumano:1997qp, Kumano:1997ng, Hirai:1997mm}, whereas the quark and gluon helicities evolve with $Q^2$ in a close relation to each other according to the DGLAP equations \cite{Hirai:1997gb}.

-Experimentally, the transverse quark distributions extracted from global analysis of world data are known worse than the longitudinal ones.
-As to the gluon transversity, it is presently unknown.
-A possible way to measure the gluon transversity are experiments with linearly polarized deuteron.\footnote{In the case of the transversely polarized deuteron, one also needs to remove the contributions of the transverse and tensor spin components, see Table \ref{table:polarizations} and discussion below.} Main issue of such measurements can be formulated as follows.
-Traditionally, the deuteron is considered as a weakly coupled spin-1 bound state of a proton and neutron.
-In this situation, one could expect vanishing gluon transversity in the deuteron because the proton and neutron themselves do not contain the gluon transversity.
-If nevertheless sizable values for the gluon transversity will be found, this could directly indicate the presence of new (different from $|pn\rangle$ state) degrees of freedom in the deuteron.
+The quark transversity PDFs are less constrained experimentally compared to the helicity functions~\cite{Anselmino:2020vlp}, while the gluon transversity is presently unknown~\cite{Kumano:2019igu}.
+The latter one can be potentially studied in experiments with linearly polarized deuterons.\footnote{In the case of the transversely polarized deuteron, one also needs to account for the contributions of the transverse and tensor spin components, see Table \ref{table:polarizations} and discussion below.} Traditionally, the deuteron is considered as a weakly coupled spin-1 bound state of a proton and neutron.
+Since proton and neutron themselves do not contain the gluon transversity, one could expect vanishing gluon transversity in the deuteron.
+However, if sizable values for the gluon transversity are measured, this might indicate the presence of new (different from $|pn\rangle$ state) degrees of freedom in the deuteron.

-The longitudinally and transversely polarized quark distributions in a nucleon are defined as matrix elements on the light-cone \cite{Kumano:2019igu}:
+The longitudinally and transversely polarized quark distributions in a nucleon are defined as matrix elements on the light-cone \cite{Kumano:2019igu}\footnote{ Functions $g_1^{q}$ and $h_1^{q}$ are also referred to as $\Delta q(x)$ and $\Delta_T q(x)$ correspondingly. }:

 where gauge links which ensure gauge invariance are omitted; $s_{L}$ and $s_{T}$ indicate the longitudinal and transverse polarizations of the nucleon, respectively.
 In Eqs.(\ref{eqn:delta-deltaT-qx}), the antisymmetric tensor $\sigma^{\mu\nu}$ is defined by $\sigma^{\mu\nu} = \frac{i}{2} (\gamma^\mu \gamma^\nu -\gamma^\nu \gamma^\mu )$ while $a^\pm = (a^0 \pm a^3)/\sqrt{2}$.